Akon: 2008–2009: Freedom

 Akon released his third album Freedom on December 2, 2008, which spawned four singles: "Right Now (Na Na Na)", "I'm So Paid" (featuring Lil Wayne and Young Jeezy), "Beautiful" (featuring Colby O'Donis and Kardinal Offishall) and "We Don't Care".
 Freedom was certified platinum in the US.
 Rap singer Nelly suggested that Akon, Pharrell, and T-Pain had talked about forming a rap supergroup in 2009.
-Akon and Konvict Muzik produced hip hop/rock group Flipsyde's 2009 release, State of Survival, released via KonLive Distribution and Cherrytree Records.
+Akon and Konvict Muzik produced hip-hop/rock group Flipsyde's 2009 release, State of Survival, released via KonLive Distribution and Cherrytree Records.
 He was also the executive producer of Kardinal Offishall's fourth solo album Not 4 Sale.
 The first single "Dangerous", which featured Akon peaked at No. 5 on the Billboard Hot 100.
-He co-wrote Kon Live artist Lady Gaga's hit "Just Dance", and which earned a Grammy nomination for Best Dance Recording at the 51st Annual Grammy Awards.
+He co-wrote Lady Gaga's hit "Just Dance", and which earned a Grammy nomination for Best Dance Recording at the 51st Annual Grammy Awards.

 After the unexpected death of Michael Jackson, who Akon was working with, Akon released a tribute song called "Cry Out of Joy".
 Akon said he was close friends with Jackson near the end of Jackson's life in an interview with UK R&B writer Pete Lewis of the award-winning 'Blues & Soul' in October 2008.
 In July 2008, a song called "Hold My Hand", an R&B duet/collaboration between Michael Jackson and Akon, circulated the internet.
 It was not included in the tracklist for Freedom as Akon previously stated.
 During an interview with Tavis Smiley, Akon said that Jackson had planned on a high-profile release including a music video until the track had leaked.
 This is Jackson's last known song before he died on June 25, 2009.
 Akon finished work on the song for Jackson's posthumous album, Michael, and it was released as a single in November 2010.